SCZwangxiao/TSGVs-MM2023/README.md

 # Temporal Sentence in Streaming Videos
 ## Introduction

-Implementation of paper `Temporal Sentence Grounding in Streaming Videos` (Accepted by ACM Multimeida 2023).
+Implementation of paper `Temporal Sentence Grounding in Streaming Videos` (Accepted by ACM Multimedia 2023).

 ## Installation